Published: September 2020 | Report Code: IM10282 | Available Format: PDF | Pages: 313

-The hardware category accounts for the larger revenue share in the AR and VR market, owing to a substantial fall in AR and VR device prices, coupled with the rising popularity of AR and VR in gaming and easy availability of headsets.
-Hardware will continue generating the higher revenue in the coming years, owing to the increasing demand for high-quality entertainment content and focus of companies on enhancing their display features, in terms of the image quality, and offering customized products to enterprises.
-For instance, in April 2018, HTC Corporation launched a new edition of Vive series, with special emphasis on enterprise applications.
+The hardware category of the offering segment held the larger market share in the past owing to a significant dip in the prices of AR and VR devices, the high popularity of AR and VR in the gaming industry, and easy availability of headsets.
+Additionally, this category will generate the higher revenue in the coming years as well.
+This will be due to the spurring demand for high-quality entertainment content and emphasis of companies on improving their display features and offering customized items to enterprises.
+For example, in April 2018, HTC Corporation introduced a new version of its Vive series, with a special focus on business applications.

-The AR and VR technologies are fast reaching the masses through different platforms.
-In this regard, the increasing penetration of smartphones and tablet computers is providing a substantial platform to these technologies.
-With the rapid increase in smartphone ownership across the world, these devices are being considered a potential hardware interface for AR and VR applications.
-For instance, by 2020, the number of smartphone users globally is projected to reach 3.5 billion, marking a 9.3% increase from 2019.
-Thus, companies operating in the AR and VR market are increasingly tapping the resourcefulness of these media to launch their products through various mobile application stores.
+The AR and VR technologies are rapidly reaching the masses through different platforms, including smartphones and tablet computers.
+With the high adoption of these consumer electronics, they have become a potential hardware interface for the associated applications.
+For example, the number of smartphone users in the world is set to reach nearly 3.5 billion by the end of this year, which will be an increment of around 9.3% from 2019.
+The key players are, therefore, focusing on tapping the resourcefulness of these media to introduce their products through several mobile application stores.

 |Base Year (2019) Market Size||$37.0 Billion|